treyturner/analogue-pocket-patches/TUTORIAL.md

 Removing `-v` prevents logo validation, and the `-f` flag fixes header (`h`) and global (`g`)  checksums.
 See the [rgbfix docs](https://rgbds.gbdev.io/docs/v0.5.2/rgbfix.1) for more info.

-Additionally, in Ubuntu, the `md5` command is called `md5sum`, so if you want to avoid a completely ignorable error during your build script, you can change that line as well:
+Additionally, in Ubuntu, the `md5` command is called `md5sum`, so if you want to avoid a completely ignorable error during the build, you can change that line as well:

 ```diff
 -md5 $@